otvc/DataParsers/README.md

 # Description
-This reposetory contain classes for parse sites.
-Especially now for parse www.ufcstats.com.
+This reposetory contain classes for parse sites:
+- www.ufcstats.com.
+- www.consultant.ru
+- www.yurist-online.net

 # Requirements
 You should have ```chromedriver.exe``` in folder with ```Stroller.py```